will-shy/AutoTrimps/README.md

 Advanced users: If you have other mods installed then just copy the text in AT's mods.js and place it somewhere in your existing mods.js file.

 Step 3:
+Restart the game, or if the game is already running, hit F5 to refresh.

+Step 4:
 Configure your settings.
 AT will not work properly if they are not configured!

 ## Graphs only Script Installation